 All those years.

 All those celebrations.

-The hitching post is mine to watch over.
+The hitching post (and the house) is mine to watch over.

 I literally do not even know where to begin this post so I’ll go all Julie Andrews and start at the beginning.